Adams County Caucus 2018

 - Total Adams County Delegates: AdCo GOP will send 270 delegates and up to 270 alternates (depending on how many people choose to self-nominate for delegate) from our County Assembly to the State Assembly in Boulder.

-- Total Statewide Delegates - There will be 4206 delegates to the CO State Convention.
+- Total Statewide Delegates —There will be 4206 delegates to the CO State Assembly.

 - Caucus Date: March 6th, 2018